 The high balance remains the same each month unless a higher credit card balance is reported.
 While some creditors and lenders may include the high balance in a manual evaluation of your creditworthiness, this balance isn't currently included in your credit score.

-If your credit card balance is truly incorrect, e.g. you paid off your balance a few months ago and your credit report doesn't reflect that, you can submit a credit report dispute to have the credit card company provide the most recent balance.
+If your credit card balance is incorrect—e.g., you paid off your balance a few months ago, and your credit report doesn't reflect that—you can submit a credit report dispute.
+This request will require the credit card company to provide the most recent balance.

 You can get a copy of each credit bureau's report for free once per year at AnnualCreditReport.com.
 You're also entitled to a free copy of a credit report when there's an adverse decision related to your credit, like being declined for a credit card.
 To report the inaccuracy, visit the reporting agency's website.
 The credit bureau will typically investigate the error within 30 days.

 When do credit cards report information to the credit bureaus?

 There isn't a set time that credit card companies need to report information to the credit bureaus.
 Credit card companies don't have to report your information at all, although they are very likely to report it to at least one bureau.
 If they report to one of the three major bureaus, they can report information whenever they like, so long as it happens at least once per month.